aydee-app/word-search/README.md

 ## Contributing

-Feel free to fork the repository and create a pull request.
+Feel free to fork the repository and submit pull requests.
 We welcome contributions!